kuszewski/iris-k3s/README.md

 Let's start with a very simple, one node, IRIS instance.
 If you look at `irisCluster-basic.yaml`, it creates an IRIS instance with just one data node and with the default system password.
 The full instructions that describe this yaml file and how to change the password are included in https://docs.intersystems.com/irislatest/csp/docbook/DocBook.UI.Page.cls?KEY=AIKO

+Create an IRIS cluster named `iris-demo-basic` with the following command:
 `kubectl apply -f irisCluster-basic.yaml`

 ### Ensuring the cluster started properly

-You can check on the status of the whole cluster,  It typically takes a couple of minutes to create the database volumes on your machine.
+It typically takes a couple of minutes to create the database volumes on your machine.
+Here are some ways that you can check on the status of your cluster and the pods that go into it.

 `kubectl get iriscluster`
 ```